SuGoPetite: The Sourcing Decision

 Volume 18: 2024, pp. 43-48; ABSTRACT

-This female protagonist case concerns alignment of operational processes with
+This female protagonist case concerns alignment of operational processes with product maturity – a

-product maturity – a classic example of the well-known “Product-Process Matrix”.
-The decision
+classic example of the well-known “Product-Process Matrix”.
+The decision maker has designed a new

-maker has designed a new product: dresses for petite women made from environmentally
+product: dresses for petite women made from environmentally conscious materials.
+She now must decide

-presented: a low cost, high volume oriented assembly line manufacturer in a distant country, and
+on the contract manufacturer.
+Two choices are presented: a low cost, high volume oriented assembly

-a high cost, low volume, craft production domestic manufacturer in the same city where the
+line manufacturer in a distant country, and a high cost, low volume, craft production domestic

-designer lives.
-The decision maker must decide between the competing priorities of cost,
+manufacturer in the same city where the designer lives.
+The decision maker must decide between

-response time, and quality.
-This is a case meant to be read and discussed during class, and takes
+the competing priorities of cost, response time, and quality.
+This is a case meant to be read

-roughly 30 minutes of class time.
+and discussed during class, and takes roughly 30 minutes of class time.

 Keywords: protagonist case, product-process matrix, outsourcing production, mini case.